JSON-Lang/spec/README.md

 *Quick introductory examples are below.*
 **This document is to be completed.**
 ## 	Introduction
+JSON-Lang is a JSON sub-specification designed to provide a global Internationalization exchange file, especially for programming environments rather than documents.
+Ideally, you would have one unified format for all of your internalization, localization configuration and translations, which you could move between platforms with no touch.
+If the platform or environment has a JSON-Lang parser, you wouldn't need any modification on the file to use it throughout your system.

+You can consider this specification as a highly thin, programming oriented JSON version of XLIFF standard.
 ##	Definitions
 ##	Behaviors
 ###	Points and Strings